 Every October, haunted houses and other spooky attractions begin to pop up all over Indianapolis, meaning that there's no shortage of frightening things to do for all ages.
 In addition to traditional haunted houses, plenty of other Halloween options will keep you entertained throughout the month.

-Bring the family to the Children's Museum, the largest in the world, to celebrate Halloween during the Black Hat Bash on October 5, 2019.
+Bring the family to the Children's Museum, the largest in the world, to celebrate Halloween during the Black Hat Bash in October 2020.
 The entire museum will be open for kids to check out the spooky haunted house and other attractions.
 You can also enjoy food, kid and adult beverages, arcade games, a live DJ, and a costume contest.
 The museum will also host several Friendly Feasts With the Witches breakfasts and lunches throughout this month.

-For something unique to do this Halloween, head to Crown Hill Cemetery, the third largest in the U.S, for its Music of the Night concerts, which take place from October 17 to 19, 2019.
+For something unique to do this Halloween, head to Crown Hill Cemetery, the third-largest in the U.S, for its Music of the Night concerts, which take place from October 17 to 19, 2020.
 Performed in the Gothic Chapel, the concerts feature an organist who portrays the Phantom of the Opera and accompanying superb vocalists.
 Music performed includes favorites from "The Phantom of the Opera" and popular television and movie theme songs.

 Following the concert, the Skeletons in the Closet tour of the cemetery begins.
 The historical walking tour includes stories about some of the famous people buried at the cemetery, but is not a ghost tour.
 Tickets go quickly every year, so make sure to get yours early.

 Other Halloween events hosted by the cemetery in October include the Tombstones & Fall Trees morning walking tour and Saturday evening Ghost Stories.
 Events take place on the last two weekends in October.

 Get Scared at an Indianapolis Haunted House